Making the Most of Your

 Well, God is always faithful!
 Soon I was just too busy with ministry to just “sit down” and think of anything.
 That is when the Lord showed me the easiest method for making the cards!!

+** LMF Recommended.
 I found the easiest way to make cards is to make the cards as you go.
 Each time you do something that you need to do, or you tell your children to do, then grab a card and write that task on it.

 1. Decide how often the task needs to be done: daily, weekly, or monthly.
 Write the task on blue card for something you do daily, yellow if it’s weekly and green if you do it monthly.

 1. If you have children, determine who could do the task.
-Start at the youngest person in the family then work your way up; then, write their initial or name in the upper right corner of the card.
+Start at the youngest person in the family then work your way up; then, write their initial or name in the upper right corner of the card. *I've named this ingenious principle the "Macy Principle" since she was the youngest of the 7 children so I always began with Macy to give a new task to.
+If she wasn't capable, then I'd consider Cooper and work my way up—rather than begin at the top and overwhelm the oldest (capable of doing just about everything) child.
+This method is ideal for work as well and what we ask our LMFs to follow.

 1. Determine when or what day of the week or month it needs to be done, and write that in the upper left corner of the card.